Concordium/concordium-browser-wallet/packages/browser-wallet-api-helpers/README.md

 If the wallet is locked, or you have not connected with the wallet (or previously been whitelisted) or if the user rejects signing the meesage, the `Promise` will reject.

-The message should either utf8 string or an object with the following fields:
+The message should be either a utf8 string or an object with the following fields:

 -   data: A hex string representing the bytes that should be signed.
 -   schema: A base64 string that represents a schema for the data field, and which can be used to deserialize the data into a JSON format.
+(For reference, the type of schema used here is the same that is used for smart contract types)

 The following exemplifies requesting a signature of a message, where the message is a utf8 string: